-There is thus an analysis of whether changes in the risks identified and prioritised should be included based on the changing circumstances in which the group acts (changes in organisation, systems, processes, products, regulation, etc.).
-There is also an analysis of whether the design of the controls to mitigate or manage the risks that may have changed is appropriate, as well as whether they have operated satisfactorily in accordance with their design.
+There is thus an analysis of whether, based on the changing circumstances in which the group acts (changes in organisation, systems, processes, products, regulation, etc.), changes in the risks identified and prioritised and/or new risks identified should be included.
+There is also an analysis of whether the design of the existing controls to mitigate or manage the risks that may have changed is appropriate, as well as whether they have operated satisfactorily in accordance with their design.